ziglibs/antiphony/README.md

 **DO NOT USE THIS YET, UNTESTED**

-This project is currently in testing phase, all core features are already implemented.
+This project is currently in testing phase, all core features are already implemented and functional.

 ## Contribution